IBM Cloud Docs

 On NODE1, run the following command.

-pcs resource defaults resource-stickiness=1
+pcs resource defaults update resource-stickiness=1

 Configuring NFS resource group and resources